home-assistant/developers.home-assistant/docs/core/entity/camera.md

 The stream source should return an RTSP URL that is usable by ffmpeg.
 Requires `SUPPORT_STREAM`.

-A camera entity with a stream source by default use `STREAM_TYPE_HLS` to tell the frontend to use an HLS feed with the `stream` component.
-This stream source is also be used with `stream` for recording.
+A camera entity with a stream source by default uses `STREAM_TYPE_HLS` to tell the frontend to use an HLS feed with the `stream` component.
+This stream source will also be used with `stream` for recording.

 ```python
 class MyCamera(Camera):